Bernie Sanders Says Trump Won Because Democrats Are Out Of Touch

 Sanders says Trump has a choice: "Either he can have the courage and get up in front of the American people, or do it through a tweet, and say, 'You know what?
 Hey, I was just kidding.
 I was really lying.'"

-Or: Trump can tell his fellow Republicans that they're wasting their time on legislation that cuts those programs.
+Or Trump can tell his fellow Republicans that they're wasting their time on legislation that cuts those programs.
 "That would be the right thing to do," Sanders said.
 "And I look forward to Trump telling the American people that that is what he intends to do."

 To press the issue, Sanders, along with congressional leaders, is calling on his colleagues to organize Jan.
 15 rallies protesting threats to the Affordable Care Act, Medicare and Medicaid.